nrfconnect/ncs-zigbee/docs/zboss/certification.rst

 * Automatic PAN ID conflict resolution is not performed.
   The application is notified when a conflict is detected (R22 requires automatic resolution).

-After enabling R22 mode, DSR recommends running your product application through ZUTH certification tests before submitting for product certification.
+After enabling R22 mode, it is recommended to run your product application through ZUTH certification tests before submitting for product certification.

 Certification IDs
 *****************